 Carpentry and Joinery NVQ Courses

-All you need to know about Carpentry and Joinery NVQ’s and how to get them.
+All you need to know about how to get your Carpentry and Joinery NVQ quickly, simply and conveniently.

-A most important point to start with – NVQ’s (the letters stand for National Vocational Qualification) involve your work being assessed in the workplace.
+A most important point about getting your carpentry qualification – NVQ’s (the letters stand for National Vocational Qualification) involve your work being assessed in the workplace.
 You cannot get your NVQ by just attending a training programme and you cannot just start getting assessed in a workplace until you have built up some experience.
 See why knowing that is important.